denisgaribovic/machine-learning-with-python/README.md

 # Machine Learning Model Exploration and Development

 Welcome to my Machine Learning repository!
 This repository is dedicated to solidifying my machine learning skills through the implementation and exploration of various machine learning models.
 Here, you will find a comprehensive collection of projects and experiments ranging from regression and classification models to clustering techniques.
-Each project demonstrates the application of key machine learning concepts and best practices, making it a valuable asset for job applications and professional development.
+Each project demonstrates the application of key machine learning concepts and best practices.

 ## Table of Contents